jwcain/AffinityForQuotes/README.md

 Out of the data, an implicit Markov Chain emerges.
 From a randomly selected starting word, I add words using the word-pair probabilities calculated earlier.
 This continues until it reaches the end-of-sentence mark and a quote is complete.

+## Reflection
+Currently, the bot sits on 7 (known) servers, with the largest containing several hundred active users at any time.

+The simplicity of the AI leads to interesting results.
+Most of the time, the quotes are fairly comical in nature and manage to retain the ‘voice’ of the original user.

 ## Structure
 The bot is contained in one file, in the root folder.